This week is National Apprenticeship Week and Britain needs to end poor quality, low-level apprenticeships.

 What Unite will continue to argue for are skilled apprenticeships to gold standard; an end to poor quality, low-level apprenticeships; apprenticeships for young women with, as a senior engineering director – a woman – said “none of the pink and fluffy stuff”.
 We want equality of opportunity and support for a specialised careers service to guide young people and parents to look at skilled manufacturing apprenticeships rather than academia.

 One thing is interesting – that in speaking to employers and their organisations – there is little difference of opinion between us on these key issues.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.